(985) 503-0214

 The QMB Program helps to pay for Medicare Part A and Part B premiums, deductibles, coinsurance, and co-payments.

 You will not receive reimbursement for any payments you made before your QMB effective date.
-You will not recieve a bill from Medicare after your QMB effective date.
+You will not receive a bill from Medicare after your QMB effective date.

-If you recieve Social Security benefits, your Part B premium will be covered by QMB and will no longer be deducted from your Social Security check.
+If you receive Social Security benefits, your Part B premium will be covered by QMB and will no longer be deducted from your Social Security check.

 Requirements in 2019 were: